-But then doubling back confusion because the TA signs are invariably placed after the turn.
+But then it’s all doubling back confusion because the TA signs are invariably placed after the turn.
 I go under graffitied bridges, a homeless man sleeps in his car next to a rotting possum.
 I wonder about my sanity walking this trail.
-My gps says I am on the route, but it’s a heinous overgrown shitshow next to the freeway.
+My GPS says I am on the route, but it’s a heinous overgrown shitshow next to the freeway.
 Do you even want people in your country, I wonder.
 Feels like a nightmare of tall weeds and loud traffic.

 Don’t get me wrong.
 I don’t mind hard hiking, but this area is overgrown, ugly and dangerous.
 Perhaps one day of weed whacking, or a reroute not on the central north-south freeway littered with garbage might be a thought.
 It’s actually insulting how awful this is.

 And then, just like that, the trail appears heading into the countryside – and it’s beautifully signed, too.
 There’s a hard fence to open and I give myself a shock.
 I spy a farm house just in case this storm building in front of me hits.
 Here comes thunder and many more electric fences to negotiate.